-In light of the performances of the several building blocks (Cuckoo hashing, polynomialbased accumulators and Merkle trees), we analyze in the following the computational costs of our solution.
-A summary of this analysis is provided in Table 1, together with all notations.
-A more detailed table can be found in the appendix.
+In light of the performances of the several building blocks (Cuckoo hashing, polynomial-based accumulators and Merkle trees), we analyze in the following the computational costs of our solution.
+A summary4 of this analysis is provided in Table I, together with all notations.

-1. Setup: As mentioned in Section 2, the setup phase of our protocol is a one-time preprocessing operation that is amortized over an unlimited number of fast verifications.
+1. Setup: As mentioned in Section II, the setup phase of our protocol is a one-time pre-processing operation that is amortized over an unlimited number of fast verifications.
 The computational cost of this phase is dominated by:

-- The public parameter generation which amounts to D exponentiations in \mathbb{G} ; - N calls to Cuckoolnsert where, as shown in [6], each insertion is expected to terminate in (1/ε)^{O(log d)} time (ε > 0); - The computation of m accumulators AW which requires m exponentiations in G and md multiplications in F_p; - The computation of N accumulators AF which involves N exponentiations in G and Nn multiplications in F_p; - The generation of Merkle tree TW (respectively TF) which consists of 2m hashes (resp.
+- The public parameter generation which amounts to D exponentiations in \mathbb{G} ; - N calls to Cuckoolnsert where, as shown in [8], each insertion is expected to terminate in (1/ε)^{O(log d)} time (ε > 0); - The computation of m accumulators AW which requires m exponentiations in G and md multiplications in F_p; - The computation of N accumulators AF which involves N exponentiations in G and Nn multiplications in F_p; - The generation of Merkle tree TW (resp.
+TF) which consists of 2m hashes (resp.
 2N).

 2. QueryGen: This algorithm does not require any computation.
-It only constructs the query for the k keywords together with the corresponding VK_Q .
+It only constructs the query for the k keywords together with the corresponding VK_Q.

 3. Search: Although this algorithm seems expensive, we highlight the fact that it is executed by the cloud server.
 Search runs k CuckooLookup which consist in 2k hashes and 2kd comparisons to search for all the k queried keywords (in the worst case).
-Following this operation, the complexity of this phase depends on whether all the keywords have been found:
+Following this operation, the complexity of this phase depends on whether all the keywords have been found: • out = $\mathcal{F}{\mathcal{W}}$: The complexity of Search is governed by:

-- out = $\mathcal{F}{\mathcal{W}}$: The complexity of Search is imposed by: - The computation of k file accumulators AF.
-Without the knowledge of trapdoor α , and using FFT interpolation as specified in [2], this operation performs $kn \log n$ multiplications in \mathbb{F}p and k exponentiations in \mathbb{G} ; - The generation of the authentication paths in tree TF for these accumulators, which amounts to $k \log N$ hashes; - The generation of the proof of intersection that takes $O((kn) \log^2(kn) \log \log(kn))$ multiplications2 in \mathbb{F}p to compute the gcd of the characteristic polynomials of the sets involved in the query result. - $out = \emptyset$: The computational costs of this phase consist in:
+- The computation of k file accumulators AF.
+Without the knowledge of trapdoor α, and using FFT interpolation as specified in [3], this operation performs kn log n multiplications in F_p and k exponentiations in G; - The generation of the authentication paths in tree TF for these accumulators, which amounts to $k \log N$ hashes; - The generation of the proof of intersection that takes $\mathcal{O}((kn)\log^2(kn)\log\log(kn))$ multiplications5 in \mathbb{F}p to compute the gcd of the characteristic polynomials of the sets involved in the query result. - out = \emptyset : The computational costs of this phase consist in: - The generation of the proof of membership for the missing keyword by calling twice GenerateWitness.
+This operation requires $2(d + d \log d)$ multiplications in \mathbb{F}p and 2d exponentiations in \mathbb{G} ; - The computation of 2 bucket accumulators AW, which amounts to $2d \log d$ multiplications in \mathbb{F}p and 2d exponentiations in \mathbb{G} ; - The generation of 2 authentication paths for these 2 buckets by running GenerateMTProof on tree TW, which performs $2 \log m$ hashes.